Taylor-CCB-Group/BabelVR-Releases/README.md

 <img src="https://user-images.githubusercontent.com/10518908/175566807-71ee7eb8-0b10-4cc7-b5ee-cb343b5576c9.png">

 # More On Folders
 As discussed a `BabelVR` folder in `My Documents` will be created.
-In this folder There are various subfolders that are useful.
-The following folders are of use.
+In this folder are various subfolders.
+The following folders are relevant to end-users:
 ## Nii
 Place all your Niftii (Nii) images here and they will be accessible from the Volumes menu.
 ## Objects